Poncha Pass

 Approaches

 From South.
-When approaching the pass from the wide San Luis Valley, the thought of a curving pass road seems very remote.
+When approaching the pass from the San Luis Valley, the thought of a curving pass road seems very remote.
 There are no road bends to be found anywhere (see picture below).
-The far mountain range in the first picture is the Sawatch Range.
-That range is hidden from the cyclist's view, once he's higher up on the pass.
+The far mountain range in the first picture is the Sawatch Range on the other side of the pass.
+These peaks are completely hidden from view, once higher up on the pass.
 There are a few curves near the top, but nothing resembling a switchback, and nothing that approaches a serious climbing workout.

 History